mathrunet/flutter_masamune/packages/katana_localization_annotation/README.md

 Create a Dart file such as `localization.dart`.

-`part 'original filename.localize.dart';` to import a Part file.
+`part "original filename.localize.dart";` to import a Part file.

 Create a class with `GoogleSpreadSheetLocalize` annotations on it.